 As for your teachers, you can expect the utmost in professionalism, wisdom, and capability.
 Every teacher has been fully credentialed and approved by the California Commission on Teacher Credentialing.
 What this means for you is that your teacher has true-to-life experience in the industry you are personally invested in and is ready to prepare you for a competitive career market.

 Depending on your teacher’s style of teaching, you may meet other professionals in the industry in which you are planning to start a career.
 These professionals will offer insight into the industry and ultimately help you determine if that career is going to be right for you.
 In some cases, you may find that your expectations were different from reality – and that too is a valuable lesson early on in your learning and preparation process.

 Qualifying for ROP courses is typically an easy process.
 First, however, you will want to ask yourself the following questions:

-- Are you ready to truly dedicate yourself to your career?
+- Are you ready to truly dedicate yourself to a career?

 - Are you committed to learning everything you need to know to be successful in your career?

 - Do you understand that your commitment could potentially be very time-consuming?